-In unit 7, Monterey County owns 18 acres that are part of Manzanita County Park.
-The Monterey County Agriculture Commissioners Office, Weed Division, in Manzanita Park, is responsible for invasive species control.
+In Unit 7, Monterey County owns 18 acres that are part of Manzanita County Park.
+The Monterey County Agriculture Commissioners Office, Invasive Weed Division, in Manzanita Park, is responsible for invasive species control.
+The County Weed Division conducts invasive plant species removal efforts for a variety of reasons including the protection of agricultural land, resources for recreation and domestic animals, and habitat for wildlife.
 The County reports costs of invasive species for the entire 183 acres of Manzanita Park, though only 18 acres of the park are proposed as critical habitat for the spineflower.
-This analysis assumes that the costs of invasive plant species removal within the PCH in Manzanita Park is consistent with the per acre cost of invasive plant species removal in the entire park (approximately \$68/acre/year).
+This analysis assumes that the costs of invasive plant species removal within the proposed critical habitat in Manzanita Park is consistent with the per acre cost of invasive plant species removal in the entire park (approximately \$68/acre/year).